 The original exquisite solid brass hand was likely an antique pipe tamp stopper, pipe tamper, or wax seal with a blank matrix.
 The shiny bronze hand will make a lovely desktop trinket, miniature hand sculpture, ring holder, paper weight, ornament, or collectable/collectible.
-Note, the bottom is slightly rounded, not completely flat, so it does lean and sway a bit.

 - symbolism -

 Hands were popular symbols during the sentimental Victorian era, made popular by the Queen herself, often symbolic of loyalty, strength, romance, fidelity, generosity, hospitality and stability.

 The hand is the tool of tools.
 It represents strength, power and protection.
 Historically, the hand has been and continues to be symbolic of greeting and friendship.